 Angel Investor: An investor who provides financial backing for small startups or entrepreneurs.
 Angel investors typically invest their own funds, as opposed to venture capitalists who manage pooled money in a professionally managed fund.
 The capital provided by an angel investor can be a one-time injection of seed money or ongoing support.

-developing a new drug, including studies conducted after regulatory approval.
+Drug Development Costs: The total cost of developing a new drug, including studies conducted after regulatory approval.
 According to a 2020 analysis by the Tufts Center for the Study of Drug Development, the average cost is \$2.2 billion and up to ten years of research and testing.